 Still working on it [laughs].
 I like both yodeling and Zouk music.
 I'm a chameleon - people think I'm Lebanese or Egyptian.
 Both my parents loved music and encouraged me and my sisters by enrolling us in music school.
 Growing up in the Bronx, my youngest sister and I played violin – I got her started, actually.
 My other sister was the first to show talent, as a pianist.
 Now, I enjoy listening to my son practice and develop into a promising pianist too.

 Math and Econ.
 I was blessed with parents who obtained scholarships for me at age 12.
 In those days you could use AP credits to do college in three years (you can't now).
 My parents drove me up to Cambridge one morning in February 1983 so I could talk to HBS Admissions.
 I wore my Alexander's [former NYC department store] coat and tried to impress them by saying I had already been accepted to Harvard Law.
 The counselor said "The criteria are different over there - it's just pure intelligence" [mutual laughter].
 My paternal grandfather was on the Supreme Court in Haiti so the family was pleased when I started law school.

-In retrospect, the advisor meant that there is a work experience requirement at HBS (then two years, now 4-5).
+In retrospect, the advisor meant that there is a work experience requirement at HBS (then two years, now four to five).
 I could have used more people mentoring me.
 Now if anyone asks, I take the time.
 A few minutes of advice could change a life.